ErikBits/ta-training/test-automation-training/E2E-test-with-playwright/README.md

 ## git ##
 Ensure you have forked the repository so you can make commits and save your work along the way.
 For this git has to be installed.

+## Node ##
+Ensure that node and npm are installed: https://nodejs.org/en/download

 ## installing dependencies ##
 run `npx playwright install` to install latest depedencies before running.
 This will automatically install dependencies based on the package.json.